Spark-Based Anomaly Detection: the Case of Port and Net Scan: Data and methodology

-Mawilab uses a combination of four anomaly detectors based on different theoretical backgrounds: Principal Component Analysis (PCA), Gamma distribution, Kullback Leibler (KL) divergence, and Hough transformation.
-Such detectors only work on the IP header~\cite{6906328}.\\ The results of this detector are combined to classify the anomalies in four types of records, as reported below~\cite{MAWILabD10:online}: \begin{itemize} \item \textbf{Anomalous}: assigned to all abnormal traffic and should be identified by any efficient anomaly detector, according to the authors. \item \textbf{Suspicious}: assigned to all traffic that is probably anomalous but not clearly identified by our method. \item \textbf{Notice}: assigned to all traffic that is not identified anomalous but has been reported by at least one anomaly detector.
-According to the authors, this traffic should not be identified by any anomaly detector, but they do not label it as benign in order to trace all the alarms reported by the combined detectors. \item \textbf{Benign}: all the rest of traffic where no detector has labeled it as abnormal. \end{itemize} For each trace of Mawi archive, Mawilab provides the corresponding analysis in two files, \textit{Anomalous} and \textit{Notice}, in which there are all information on anomalies found.
-After detecting the anomalies as reported above, Mawilab uses an heuristicto assign a label related to the type of anomaly.
-Possible labels are represented in tree-based taxonomy, where the root is a generic event and nodes contain an anomaly label.
+The MAWI group also created the MAWILab project, including a novel approach for the network anomaly detection, applied automatically every day on traffic from a specific MAWI repository.
+MAWILab defines a distance to normal traffic to recognize anomalies in MAWI traffic traces.
+This distance depends on the combination of four anomaly detectors based on different theoretical backgrounds: Principal Component Analysis (PCA), Gamma distribution, Kullback Leibler (KL) divergence, and Hough transformation.
+These detectors only work on the IP header~\cite{6906328, Fontugne:2010:MCD:1921168.1921179}.
+The results of these detectors are combined to classify the anomalies in four types: \textbf{Anomalous} - assigned to all abnormal traffic and should be identified by any efficient anomaly detector, according to the authors; \textbf{Suspicious} - assigned to all traffic that is probably anomalous but not clearly identified by their method; \textbf{Notice} - assigned to all traffic that is not anomalous, but has been reported by at least one detector; \textbf{Benign} - all the rest of the traffic where no detector has labeled it as abnormal.